Ariana DeBose turns to psychological thriller

 This new role for DeBose adds to the long list of projects he has embarked on after his starring role in the big-screen adaptation of the musical West Side Story.
 And it is that DeBose’s success at the 2022 Oscars has not gone unnoticed by anyone, after she became the first openly queer Afro-Latina to win an Academy Award for her performance.

-Since playing Anita in the production directed by Steven Spielberg, the actress of Puerto Rican descent has also been honored with other major international awards in the film industry, such as the BAFTAs, the Critics Choice and the SAG Awards, given by the Screen Actors Guild of America.
+Since she played Anita in the production directed by Steven Spielberg, the actress of Puerto Rican descent has also been honored with other of the most important international awards in the film industry, such as the Bafta, the Critics Choice and the SAG Awards, given by the Screen Actors Guild of America.

 On January 13, DeBose will premiere the adventure film Kraven the Hunter (Sony Pictures) and will later do the same with the action film Argylle (Apple+) or the science fiction film ISS, among others.